A Complete Herbal Guide To Liver Health

 Barberry (Berberis vulgaris)

 Barberry is one of the most bitter herbs I stock in the dispensary.
 Only a small amount is needed to have a very powerful effect.
-It was traditionally used by the Native American Indians as a detoxifying herb for infections and skin problems.
-It is second to none for the liver and gallbladder and is one of the best herbs available for resolving headaches which stem from a toxic system.
-As a diuretic, it also helps speed the elimination of toxins via the urine.
+It was traditionally used by the Native American Indians as a detoxifying herb for infections and skin problems, and in India it is a popular home remedy as a digestive tonic.
+It is second to none for the liver and gallbladder, and is one of the best herbs available for resolving headaches which stem from a toxic system.
+Combined with milk thistle, I have found it to be excellent at clearing toxins from the skin, making it one of the best remedies for acne and psoriasis.
+Because it is a diuretic, (a plant that makes you pee!) it helps speed the elimination of toxins via the urine.
 It has the ability to release stores of iron from the liver and so may also be helpful in cases of anaemia.
-It clears all toxins from the skin making it a fabulous supportive herb for people suffering from acne, boils, eczema and psoriasis and removes congestion from the uterus that can lead to blood clots, heavy periods and menstrual cramping.
+It is also excellent for removing congestion from the uterus that can lead to blood clots, heavy periods and menstrual cramping.